sdss/apogee2_tutorials/examples/readme.md

 ## Making an Abundance Plot

-Another key plot is to compare the iron abundance, , to an -element like .
+Another key plot is to compare the iron abundance, \[Fe/H\] , to an alpha-element like \[Mg/Fe\].
 Selecting stars for this application requires two steps.
 First, selecting stars with reliable ASPCAP fits based on ASPCAPFLAG and also by removing errant values with a set of cuts.
 Second, it is adviseable to sub-select regions of the galaxy.
 As in the H-R diagram example, further refinement of this sample can come from merging different examples on this page.

 ### Python 3
 - A Juypter Notebook provides an example of [how to make abundance plots for the inner and outer galaxy](APOGEE_Abundance_Plot.ipynb) using Galactic Latitude and Longitude.